astrowp/docs/deploy.md

 # Deployment

-You can deploy your site to any hosting provider that supports Node.js, but for the best and easiest user-experience, I recommend using **Vercel**.
+You can deploy your site to any hosting provider that supports Node.js, but for the best and easiest user experience, I recommend using Vercel.

 - [Vercel](https://vercel.com/home) - start on the free tier, scale up to the $20/mo plan for more resources.
 - [DigitalOcean App Platform](https://www.digitalocean.com/pricing/app-platform) - start on the free tier, scale up to the $5/mo plan for more resources.